adra3n/places-by-driving-distance/README.md

 ## Key Setup

-To set up the API, you will need to provide a Google Places API key in the config.
-This key is used for making requests to the Google Places API.
+To set up the API, you will need to provide a Google Maps API key in the config.
+This key is used for making requests to the Google services like Places API, Distance Matrix API, Geocoding API.